-- 1. If the compressed archive was already uploaded directly from RayPack, then the correct file will be automatically identified as an entry point and opened in PackDesigner. - 2.
-Otherwise, RayPack tries to determine the entry point by looking for supported extension in the extracted folder.
+1. If the compressed archive was already uploaded directly from RayPack, then the correct file

+- 2. Otherwise, RayPack tries to determine the entry point by looking for supported extension in the extracted folder.
 If exactly one is found, that file is opened in PackDesigner. - 3.
 Otherwise if there is more than one supported file, RayPack looks for the file which has the same name as the name of the ZIP archive (less ZIP extension).
 If any is found, that file is opened in PackDesigner.
 Otherwise, RayPack shows a list of supported files and asks user which one should be opened in PackDesigner.